RaviAnand59/Natural-Language-Query-Agent/README.md

 Once the application is running, you can input natural language queries, and the agent will process and return relevant results from the dataset.

-## Contributing

-If you wish to contribute to the project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or issues, please contact [Ravi Anand](mailto:ravi@example.com).
+For any questions or issues, please contact [Ravi Anand](mailto:anandravi977@gmail.com) or call +91-6207656307.
 ---

-Feel free to customize this README file further based on your project's specifics and your preferences.